sbfnk/preprint-match/README.md

 ## Goal

-Build a system where users can say "show me the 20 preprints from the last 2 months that most look like Lancet articles" - reverse-engineering journal gatekeeping to democratize quality assessment.
+Build a system where users can say "show me the 20 preprints from the last 2 months that most look like Lancet articles" - reverse-engineering journal gatekeeping to democratise quality assessment.

 ## Approach